By Chet Yarbrough

 An example would be historians who argue about past Presidents by choosing facts of history that support their argument.
 A past President of the United States is great, average, or awful depending on what facts are chosen and how those facts are interpreted.
 History seems revised in every generation.

 George Washington is the father of our country.
 Washington made many mistakes as leader of the military during the American Revolution.
-Washington won the most important American battles of the revolution leading to British withdrawal.
+However, Washington won the most important American battles of the revolution leading to British withdrawal.

 Thomas Jefferson sold all his slaves (except for the offspring of Sally Hemmings, his black mistress) to pay debts before his death.
 He believed blacks were inherently less intelligent than whites.
 Thomas Jefferson drafted the Declaration of Independence which stated “We hold these Truths to be self-evident, that all Men are created equal…”